Mammal Taxidermy From Start to Finish: What You Actually Do

 Skipping pH neutralization: The hide still decomposes if you don't neutralize tanning chemicals.
 Your beautiful mount becomes a disaster months later.

 Wrong form size: Too large creates visible gaps.
-Too small bunches unaturally.
+Too small bunches unnaturally.
 Measure carefully before ordering.

 Poor eye work: Bad eyes ruin otherwise decent mounts.
 Spend time on proper placement and directional accuracy.